Georgia Corporation

 Georgia Incorporation Guide

-To incorporate your company in Georgia on your own, you must file the Articles of Incorporation and the Transmittal Information Form.
-There is a $100 initial filing fee.
-The documents, and this fee, can be submitted online, in person, or via mail.
-Once the paperwork is processed, the Georgia Secretary of State will issue a Certificate of Incorporation to the filing incorporator.
+To incorporate in Georgia on your own, you must file the Articles of Incorporation and the Transmittal Information Form.
+The filing fee is $105 (online) or $110 (paper).
+Both documents can be submitted online or via mail.
+Once the paperwork is processed, the Georgia Secretary of State will issue a Certificate of Incorporation.

 Before You File